India

 Vendors chatting outside their textile stalls, while they wait for customers

-Vendors chatting outside their textile stalls, while they wait for customers © Zvonimir Atletic
+Vendors relax and chat outside their colorful textile stalls, waiting for shoppers to browse their fabrics. © Zvonimir Atletic

 11.Pushkar’s neighboring city Ajmer is famous as a major Muslim pilgrimage center.
 In the street leading to the Ajmer shrine dedicated to the Sufi Saint Khwaja Moinuddin Chishti, many stalls sell offerings such as flowers to devotees